Skip to main content

 • At speeds greater than 35 mph, you may only pass a person riding a bicycle traveling in your lane when it is safe to do so and if you leave enough distance to prevent contact with the person riding a bicycle if they were to fall.

-• The same rules for passing other vehicles apply to people riding bicycles.
-If you cannot pass safely, you must slow down and remain behind the person riding a bicycle until it is safe to pass.
+• The same rules for passing other vehicles apply to passing people riding bicycles.
+If you cannot pass safely, you must slow down and remain behind the bicycle until it is safe to pass.

 • Operators of motorized wheelchairs, scooters, and personal assistive mobility devices are permitted to use bike lanes and paths.
 You must yield to these operators as you would a person riding a bicycle.